Rupom-Bhattacherjee/lorem_ipsum_mini_project_2/README.md

 * Credit reports of potential customers needs to be analyzed for lead generation.
 Individuals with a housing loan are less likely to purchase term deposits.
 * Education status of individuals has a direct relation to the likelihood of term deposit purchases.
 People who have a college degree are more likely to purchase these assets as compared to people with high school degrees.

 To summarize, an ideal scenario for a marketing/sales team would be to target an individual who has a college degree, has no housing loans and has a white collar job.
 In addition to this, an aggressive communication strategy on Sunday, Wednesday, Friday and Saturday is recomended.
-It is important to note however that first-time communication with the potential clients needs to be longer and needs to be done by highly efficient/ highly rated sales/marketing individuals.
-In times of economic downturn, an expansive communication strategy needs be be adopted for individuals who are in the 32-38 age bracket.
+It is important to note however that first-time communication with the potential clients needs to be longer and needs to be done by highly efficient/highly rated sales/marketing individuals.
+In addition to this, during times of economic downturn, an expansive communication strategy needs be be adopted for individuals who are in the 32-38 age bracket.
+An additional study a quater after the implementation of these recomendations is advised.